 Which business degree is best for the future?

-With the increasing importance of data-driven decision-making, business analytics and data science degrees in the business domain are becoming increasingly valuable.
+With the increasing importance of data-driven decision-making, business analytics and data science degrees in business are becoming increasingly valuable.
 Another booming option is the specialised degrees in Digital Marketing.

 What rank is Ireland in business?

 Ireland usually ranks relatively high in the ease of doing business.
-According to the World Bank's "Doing Business" report for 2020, Ireland was ranked 24th out of 190 countries in terms of ease of doing business.
+According to the World Bank's "Doing Business" report for 2020, Ireland was ranked 24th out of 190 countries for ease of doing business.

 What is the best subject to study in Ireland?

-Ireland is known for its business and management courses, but it also offers a wide range of high-quality degrees in computer science and information technology, including courses in cybersecurity, data science, cloud computing, and other specialisations.
+Ireland is known for its business and management courses.
+Still, it also offers a wide range of high-quality degrees in computer science and information technology, including courses in cybersecurity, data science, cloud computing, and other specialisations.

 What are the pros and cons of studying in Ireland?